 Tax Deferral Part 1 – Tax Deferral Part 2:

 Annuities grow tax deferred, which means that interest grows without being subject to income taxes annually, until you access the money.
 When the money is accessed, it is taxed at your ordinary income tax bracket, which is typically lower later in life at retirement age.
 Interest withdrawn previous to age 59.5 is subject to an additional IRS penalty.

 Is earned income that can be contributed to a tax deferred account typically used for retirement.
 IRAs and 401(k)s are examples of qualified retirement accounts.
 These accounts accumulate for a number of years without being taxed, until the money is distributed.
 Because the money has never been taxed, distributions are fully taxable at the earned income tax bracket the distribution occurs.
-At age 70.5 you will be required to take RMD’s, required distributions that the IRS states.
+At age 72 (or 73 if you were born on January 1, 1951, through and including December 31, 1959) you will be required to take RMDs, required distributions that the IRS states.

 The index term is the period over which index-linked interest is calculated; the interest is credited to your annuity at the end of a term.
 Terms are generally from one to ten years, with seven years being most common.